danrusu/play-smart-with-the-backend/README.md

 # play-smart-with-the-backend
-`Play smart with the backend` presentation resources
+### Resources for "Play smart with the backend" presentation